SiegBoss/HTML_CSS_JavaScript_Calculator/README.md

 ## Demo

-You can see a demonstration of the calculator in operation at the following link:
+You can see a demonstration of the `Calculator` in operation at the following link:

 https://siegboss.github.io/HTML_CSS_JavaScript_Calculator/